rynobax/secret-hitler/README.md

 # secret-identity-game
-A web application to play a popular secret identity game [Secret Hitler](http://www.secrethitler.com/) on your smartphone in the style of Jackbox Games.
+A web application to play the popular social deduction game [Secret Hitler](http://www.secrethitler.com/) on your smartphone in the style of Jackbox Games.

 ## Running Server
 Run with `npm start`